saumyabothra/NVDA-Volatility-Forecasting-with-ML-EGARCH/README.md

 6. Outputs appear in the outputs/ and plots/ folders.

-***The model is better at forecasting volatility than price direction — which is expected for financial time-series.
+***The model is better at forecasting volatility than price direction — which is expected for financial time-series.***
-Project Structure***

 ## Customizing the Model
 To experiment with different ideas, you can: